groboclown/petronia/docs/extensions/api/core.layout.api.md

 * Public triggering allowed
 * Only instance listening permitted

-Request to shift where the layout is focusing.
-This could be moving to another virtual workspace, switching to a different tile in a tiling system, flipping to another window in a full-screen layout, or any number of other options that are specific to the layout manager.
+of other options that are specific to the layout manager.

 This super generic event takes a "name" and an "index", to allow a number and string input.

 ### Event `core.layout.api/request-visibility`